DoD's TRICARE Pharmacy Services contract awarded to Express Scripts Inc. for $676.4M

 Plain-Language Summary

 Department of Defense obligated $676.4 million to EXPRESS SCRIPTS INC for work described as: IGF::OT::IGF TRICARE PHARMACY SERVICES Key points: 1.
-Significant contract value for essential pharmacy services.
-2. Sole-source provider raises questions about competition.
-3. Potential for cost savings or overspending needs scrutiny.
-4. Ensuring efficient delivery of prescription drugs is critical.
+Significant contract value of $676.4 million for pharmacy services.
+2. Express Scripts Inc. is the sole contractor, raising questions about competition.
+3. Risk of potential overpricing due to limited competition.
+4. Sector: Healthcare, specifically direct health and medical insurance carriers.

 Value Assessment